 This doctrine of the coming down of the Holy Spirit, and of His presence of earth, is evidently of the deepest import in the question of the unity of the church.

 I do not quote again the passages of the Epistle to the Ephesians and of the Epistle to the Corinthians already quoted above.
-At the beginning, &#8220;the Lord added *to the church&#8230;* such as should be saved.&#8221; I shall only call attention to the expression: &#8220;And whether one member suffer, all the members suffer with it,&#8221; @1 Corinthians 12: 26.
+At the beginning, "the Lord added to the church ... such as should be saved".
+I shall only call attention to the expression: "And whether one member suffer, all the members suffer with it", @1 Corinthians 12: 26.
 This expression is scarcely applicable to the members of the body of Christ who are already in heaven.
-Either this principle of love no longer finds its application, or the church has yet a unity on earth and must be viewed as a body which has &#8220;many members,&#8221; but the members of which&#8212;of this body which is one, although they are &#8220;many&#8221; &#8212;are but &#8220;one body,&#8221; @1 Corinthians 12: 12.
+Either this principle of love no longer finds its application, or the church has yet a unity on earth and must be viewed as a body which has "many members", but the members of which -- of this body which is one, although they are "many" -- are but "one body", @1 Corinthians 12: 12.
 But in its present state, that body is imperfect, dilapidated, ruined, if you will.
 To say this is only to give one proof more of the ruin I have spoken of, a proof, the force of which is, I believe, but little appreciated by those who bring it forward.

 The word *apostasy* has frightened many persons, and it has been said that the word is not scriptural.
 This is a mistake.
 It has been used because it is the word which the apostle employs to mark what is to happen before the judgment.
-Martin has translated it by the word &#8220;revolt&#8221; (@2 Thessalonians 2: 3); Sacy, by the word &#8220;apostasy.&#8221;| The term &#8220;apostasy&#8221; necessarily supposes a certain body or a certain person that has been in a certain position, but who is fallen, who has failed, who has not kept his original state, etc.
+Martin has translated it by the word "revolt" (@2 Thessalonians 2: 3); Sacy, by the word "apostasy"¦.
+The term "apostasy" necessarily supposes a certain body or a certain person that has been in a certain position, but who is fallen, who has failed, who has not kept his original state, etc.

-The same objections might be made to the language of the Spirit of God Himself, speaking by the mouth of Jude, as are made to the use of the word &#8220;apostasy&#8221; to designate a state of things which is not yet openly manifested. &#8220;And Enoch also,&#8221; says Jude, in speaking of those who had got into the church unnoticed, &#8220;prophesied of these.&#8221; Man, reasoning according to his own views, might say, They are not &#8220;these&#8221; at all.
+The same objections might be made to the language of the Spirit of God Himself, speaking by the mouth of Jude, as are made to the use of the word "apostasy" to designate a state of things which is not yet openly manifested.
+"And Enoch also", says Jude, in speaking of those who had got into the church unnoticed, "prophesied of these".
+Man, reasoning according to his own views, might say, They are not "these" at all.
 According to man, he would be right.
-In fact, they were not these *persons;* but the Holy Spirit is not afraid of saying &#8220;of these,&#8221; because, though hidden, they were of the same race.
+In fact, they were not these persons; but the Holy Spirit is not afraid of saying "of these", because, though hidden, they were of the same race.
 It was the same principle: they were the same men morally speaking: only the discernment of the Spirit

-| See also the version of Lausanne, @Acts 21: 21, in footnote.
+¦See also the version of Lausanne, @Acts 21: 21, in footnote.

 {205}